 Determination: Although the wages may be exempt from income for federal income tax purposes, the wages will be taxable by California.
 The tax treaty specifically states that the taxes covered by the tax treaty are federal income taxes imposed by the Internal Revenue Code.
 Tax treaties between the United States and other countries which expressly limit their application to federal income taxes do not apply to California.
 Nonresidents are taxed by California on wages for services performed in California, the wages for services performed in California, the wages are taxable by California.
-Include the wages of \$15,000 on Schedule CA (540NR), Part II, line 1, column C or Short Form 540NR, line 12.
+Include the wages of \$15,000 on Schedule CA (540NR), Part II, Section A, line 1, column C.